Weidmuller Terminal Blocks in Georgia

 Are Weidmuller terminal blocks used in crane modernization projects?

-• Accessory matching when older terminal strips are changed
+• Accessory support when older blocks are changed

-If your facility needs Weidmuller terminal blocks, matching accessories, or replacement support for an existing control panel, call 866-756-1200 or contact our team.
-ELS can help match Georgia, Weidmuller Terminal Blocks and related parts to the panel, equipment, and application.
+If you are replacing terminal blocks, matching accessories, or identifying parts from an existing panel, call 866-756-1200 or contact our team.
+Engineered Lifting Systems can help source Georgia, Weidmuller Terminal Blocks and related parts that fit the application.

 🏗️ Back to Top